utsavdotpro/ReactTable-Utils/README.md

 ## Contribution
-> I wrote this package while working on a client project and since this package doesn't not have all the properties supported by TanStack table.
+> I wrote this package while working on a client project and thus, this package doesn't not have all the properties supported by TanStack table.
 But, they can be added easily.

 Feel free to open a pull request if you want to add support for more properties and enhance this package.
 You can also open an issue and I might add the support for you (based on my availability).